eclipsesource/tabris-js-docs/docs/3.0/build.md

 #### Build scripts

 When a Tabris.js app is built, `build` scripts given in the `package.json` are executed before the JavaScript code is bundled into the app.
-They can be used to transpile the JavaScript app code.
+They can be used to transpile (source-to-source transform) the JavaScript app code.

 ```json
 {